EUMETNET/openradardata-documentation/README.md

 There are three types of data available via ORD.
 1. European single-site radar data are available through the EUMETNET OPERA programme, both as a 24-hour rolling cache and as an extensive archive (TBD).
 The data are provided in BUFR format for older datasets and in ODIM HDF5 format for more recent ones.
 2. European composite products — including maximum reflectivity factor, instantaneous rain rate, and 1-hour rainfall accumulation — are available both as a 24-hour rolling cache and as a long-term archive dating back to 2012 (TBD).
 These products are provided by the EUMETNET OPERA programme in ODIM HDF5 and cloud-optimized GeoTIFF formats (TBD).
 3. National radar product, e.g. national radar composites, rain rate composites, accumulation products, and echo tops.
-These are provided as a link to be downloaded from the national interfaces, and typically in ODIM HDF5 or cloud-optimized GeoTiffs.
+These are provided as a link to be downloaded from the national interfaces, and typically in ODIM HDF5 or cloud-optimized GeoTiffs (TBD).

 ---
 ## Getting Started